SanderMiller/CompRobo2020Swarms/index.md

 ### Cohesion
 The third rule of Boids algorithm says that **agents should steer toward the flock's center of mass**.

-This consisted of first calculating the center of mass of the visible agents.
-Due to the decentralized architecture of the swarm the aents are unaware of their absolute position.
-Instead we can track visible flockmates positions as a polar coordinates (distance and angle) with respect to a given agent.
-These polar coordinates are converted to cartesian coordinates using the equations _x = r * cos(θ)_ and _y = r * sin(θ)_.
-The x and y coordinates for each flock member are added together and then averaged.
-This gives us the _x_ and _y_ coordinates of the flock's center of mass with respect to a given agent.
+Cohesion is very simlar to separation, except that we account for all agents within the full visibility radius, and we head toward the center of mass, rather than away from it.
+We calculating the center of mass of all visible agents the same way as before using the equations _x = r * cos(θ)_ and _y = r * sin(θ)_ to convert the positions from polar to cartesian.
+Then we again take the average x and y coordinate by summing up all of the x's and y's and dividing by the total number of agents.
 In order to get the heading to the center of mass we simply take the inverse tangent of the average y coordinate over the average x coordinate.
+This heading is fed into our steering function.

 <p align="center">
   <img height= 350 img src="Images/CohesionDiagFinalCropped.jpg" />
 </p>

-Again, we take the difference between the agent's current heading and the heading to the center of mass.
-Then similarly to the other two steps we remap that difference from -180 to 180.
-Finally, if this remapped difference is negative we turn the agent right based on our coherence weight, and if the remapped difference is positive we turn the agent left by the cohesion weight.

 ### Steering
 Finally we add the three calculated headings, separation, alignment, and cohesion, as vectors scaled by their weights.
 This gives us a net heading for which the agent should steers towards.